pabrojast/ckanext-schemingdcat/README.md

 >**Warning**<br>
 > This extension needs [custom GeoDCAT-AP ckanext-scheming](https://github.com/mjanez/ckanext-scheming) extension to work.

-`facet_scheming` is designed to provide templates and functions to be used by other extensions over it.
+`facet-scheming` is designed to provide templates and functions to be used by other extensions over it.
 It uses the fields defined in a scheming file to provide a set of tools to use those fields for scheming, and a way to include icons in its labels when displaying them.

 Compatibility with core CKAN versions: